beckylakes/jet-coding-test/README.md

 * **Data Consistency**: Assumed API responses to contain array of objects with consistent fields:
     - { name: String, cuisines: Array, rating.starRating: Number, address: { firstLine: String, city: String } }
 * **Default Location**: Used "EC4M7RF" to fetch data (can immediately be replaced upon user input) on first load to:
-  - Show UI on first load
+  - Show users UI on first load
   - Test API connection during development
 * **Error Handling**: Did not differentiate between invalid / valid postcodes with no restaurants
     - Handled empty arrays as "no results" case
-* **Data Display**: Displayed ratings as decimal number with star, and limited cuisines to first 2 items to:
+* **Data Display**: Displayed ratings as decimal number with star (or "No rating" if new restaurant), and limited cuisines to first 2 items to:
   - Avoid irrelevant cuisine names such as "Low Delivery Fee"
   - Achieve visual consistency on each card
 * **Input Handling**: Handled postcode inputs with and without spaces (e.g. "EC4M7RF" or "EC4M 7RF"), blocked special characters or emojis and empty inputs